 The long expanse of Princes Street is an ideal location for lamp post banner advertising and the many festivals and cultural events make the most of such opportunities.
 Edinburgh is home to the Scottish Parliament housed in the new buildings of Holyrood.
 The city attracts students, tourists, politicians and businesses alike.

 Edinburgh is a busy city when it comes to sports and the hosting of sporting events.
 The city has two football teams in the Scottish Premiership, Heart of Midlothian and Hibernian better known as Hearts and Hibs.
 Scottish Rugby Union also has a strong presence in the city with the Edinburgh Rugby team playing at Murrayfield.
 This ground also hosts the national rugby union team for Scotland.
-Edinburgh has hosted many major sporting events on a national and international level including the Commonwealth Games on more than one occasion, and is set to host them again in 2014.
+Edinburgh has hosted many major sporting events on a national and international level including the Commonwealth Games in 2014.

 Edinburgh is a relatively young population with around 35% being either in their 20s or 30s.
 While largely a UK born population, the city’s diversity is increasing with a greater influx of people born outside of the UK.
 Around 70% of Edinburgh’s population was born in Scotland and approximately 16% come from outside of the UK – the remainder being born in other parts of the UK outside Scotland.